We are the Specialized Commercial Roofing Professionals.

 |PM Progressive Silicone Roofing Systems|

-The key to any fluid applied roof coating success material is durability.
+The key to any fluid applied roof coating success is material durability.
 Durability implies resistance to the effects of UV degradation from the sun.
 The sunlight strikes the roof, such as asphalt, the asphalt absorbs some of the radiation and the polymer begins to vibrate and break up into smaller pieces.
 This is the deterioration that is associated with the harmful effects of sunlight.
 When new, asphalt roofing looks good, however, six months later, there is a chalky residue.
 This is the result of damage from the sun.

 Cool white roof coatings are transparent to ultraviolet radiation which means they do not absorb the sun’s destructive radiation.
 The coating is not absorbing any of the radiation; it is reflecting the radiation back into the atmosphere.
 The coating contains UV blocking pigments that reflect this degrading UV radiation and so the roof substrate is protected.